Skip to main content

 • Ask for gift experiences (e.g. show tickets, day spa treatment, day out with friends and family).

 • Consider borrowing instead of buying.
-Use Council's libraries or visit the tool and toy libraries across Brisbane including:
+Use Council's libraries or visit tool or toy libraries.

-• Choose natural fibers like cotton, linen, wool, and silk to stop synthetic fibers from washing into waterways.
+• Choose natural fibres like cotton, linen, wool, and silk to stop synthetic fibres from washing into waterways.

 • Remove plastic stickers from fruit before composting as they don't break down.